“All I ever think about is how much I’ve eaten, and how to avoid eating more”

 Food becomes a source of constant anxiety.
-Many people with anorexia report that they spend a good amount of their mental energy worrying about what they’ve eaten and planning for the next meal.
+Many people with anorexia report that they spend a good amount of their mental energy worrying about what they’ve eaten and planning for your next meal.
 For those who have concerned others in their lives, they may hide their eating habits.

 However, a person with anorexia often continues feeling “fat” because that feeling doesn’t have much to do with how their body actually looks.
 Perhaps, you’ve seen the cartoon depicting anorexia.
 This cartoon showed a thin woman looking in the mirror with a larger woman looking back.
-Many people with anorexia describe their experience with their body as being very much like that.
+Many people with anorexia describe their experience with their bodies as being very much like that.